KTH/devops-course/contributions/open/jespel-btel/README.md

 ## Side goal
 We were happy with our devops practices.
 Our project focused very much on the visual and artistic side of the product resulting in us forgoing unit tests, but we are proud over our automatic deployment.
 Our repos can be found at [https://gitlab.com/flaky_kth_devops](https://gitlab.com/flaky_kth_devops).

 Unfortunately we did not have time to implement our crazy idea.
-However, we did implement an alternative mode where the animation will continously flatline if some CI fails on a repo.
+However, we did implement an alternative mode where the animation will continously flatline if some CI fails in a specified repo.